UK to issue 'hundreds' of new oil, gas licences in North Sea

 It said the four clusters could support up to 50,000 jobs by 2030.

-But the technology has been criticised by some climate experts, who say it risks distracting from efforts to phase out hydrocarbons.

-Energy giant Shell, which is involved in one of the carbon capture projects, hailed it as a "central part of plans ot decarbonise North Sea operations".
+Energy giant Shell, which is involved in one of the carbon capture projects, hailed it as a "central part of plans to decarbonise North Sea operations".

-Sunak is due to visit later Monday an energy infrastructure site in Aberdeenshire to "highlight the central role the region will play in strengthening the UK's energy independence and meet the next generation of skilled apprentices key to driving this work forward".
+The technology, however, has been criticised by some climate experts, who say it risks distracting from efforts to phase out hydrocarbons.

 Environmental policies have been a hot topic in the UK, especially since Labour's surprise defeat by the ruling Conservative party in a west London by-election.